Sagelt/posts/2022-04-21-with-great-power.md

 From here on the spoilers are going to get plenty deep for _Spider-Man: No Way Home._ Stop now if that's not your thing.

-In _No Way Home_ as May dies she tells Peter the original wording: "with great power _must also_ come great responsibility."
+In _No Way Home_ as May dies she tells Peter the original wording: "with great power _there must also_ come great responsibility."
 There's a couple of interesting aspects to this:

 ## 1: How Did Peter Become Spider-Man?